donuk/wp-custom-fields-search/README.txt

 5. Preset search forms can be set up in exactly the same way as widgets

 == Changelog ==

+= 1.2.29 =
+* Some small refactoring for easier extension
+* Fixed an issue with wp_query being rewritten for irrelevant queries

 = 1.2.28 =
 * Custom taxonomy dropdowns were being populated with values from other taxonomies https://wordpress.org/support/topic/custom-taxonomy-dropdown-show-all-category/